Tilapia Piccata ~ pan seared tilapia in a bright, briny and buttery sauce made with lemons, butter and capers.

 Let’s get back to that bright and briny sauce, because in my opinion, that’s the beauty of a piccata.
 It’s essentially butter, lemon, capers, white wine and stock, or some variation thereof.
 I also add a little shallot and garlic, lemon slices and a sprinkling of fresh parsley when finished.
 The fish gets dredged in flour and browned first, then it takes a bath in the sauce.
 Really simple preparation that delivers maximum flavor.

-If you’ve tried this Tilapia Piccata or any other recipe on the blog, then don’t forget to rate the recipe and let me know how yours turned out in the comments below ~ I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of what I’m cooking in my kitchen and recipes.
+If you’ve tried these Apple Slices or any other recipe on the blog, then don’t forget to rate the recipe and let me know how yours turned out in the comments below ~ I love hearing from you!
+You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST.
+Never miss a post ~ sign up for The Hungry Bluebird Newsletter for a weekly email of new content.

 Pan seared tilapia in a bright, briny and buttery sauce made with lemons, butter and capers.
 Easily made with ingredients on hand, and on the table in under 30 minutes.